 - You should consider dedicated armed protection, though even these precautions cannot guarantee personal safety.
 Monitor local information sources on a daily basis for information about the safety and security environment as it can change rapidly.
 You should have contingency plans in case you need to depart at short notice.

 - There are credible reports of an imminent attack in Kabul city.
 We also continue to see credible reports that terrorists have plans to target venues frequented by foreigners, including diplomatic missions, airports, hotels, shopping centres, military facilities and government buildings.
+Terrorist attacks could occur anywhere, anytime, particularly in Kabul, and the southern and eastern provinces.
 The Kabul international airport and roads leading to it are often subject to attack.

 - Kidnapping of Westerners is a serious threat throughout Afghanistan, including in Kabul and surrounding districts.